EVERGESTINAE, CRAMBIDAE, PYRALOIDEA

 Tropical Queensland Wildlife from Dusk to Dawn Science and Art

 The adult moths of this species have brown forewings with various markings which depend on the sex.
 The hindwings are yellow with black wingtips.
-The inner margins of the forewings each have a cusp.
+The hind margins of the forewings each have a cusp.
 The wingspan is about 3 cms.

 The male has darker brown forewings, each with pale yellow markings including two white spots.